StephanieAShulman/PyBer_Analysis/README.md

    ![ALT Text](https://user-images.githubusercontent.com/30667001/150442582-7d7a1863-71af-4f8a-96ae-53cd5d620304.png)

-Almost all areas show a similar fare patterns over the four months, peaking in late February, then rising and falling in somewhat similar patterns for the remaing weeks.
-Fares  vary greatest for urban riders between March and April.
-The first week of April, urban and rural fares increase while suburban fares fall and continue to move in an opposite pattern.
+Almost all areas showed a similar fare patterns over the four months, peaking in late February, then rising and falling in somewhat similar patterns for the remaing weeks.
+Fares  varied greatest for urban riders between March and April.
+The first week of April, urban and rural fares increased while suburban fares fell and continued to move in an opposite pattern.

 ### Summary
 Next steps should include a review of the following: